DoESLiverpool/optimism/README.md

 `sass` is used to compile scss.

+`eslint` is installed as a dev dependency.
+To run it against the api project (as an example) run `npx eslint api`.

 ## Project structure

 The `website` and `api` folders contain code for the frontend website and the backend api site.
 Ports are hard-coded at the moment, with website starting at port 3000 and api starting on 3001.